sweirich/hs-inferno/README.md

   imperative than is ideomatic.

-* One place this was a bit ridiculuous was the treatment of fresh variable generation.
+* One place this was a bit ridiculous was the treatment of fresh variable generation.
 The ML library can encapsulate a counter in a module, and generate fresh variables based on that "global" state.

   The Haskell version avoids the easy `unsafePerformIO` solution and instead defines a freshness monad.
 That monad constraint means that the state can be passed around, marking where fresh variables are necessary.

-But that freshness monad comes with its own problems: it cannot be ST or IO.
-As a result, the library is generic about what form of references it uses.
+* For a while, the monad that the library worked with was truly generic. i.e. as long as it supported Freshness, References and Arrays.
+That means that this code would work in either ST or IO.
+But this generic version has a steep price, not only are the type signatures terribly complicated, but I was unable to find a generic implementation of hashtables.

+  Therefore, the file SolverM.hs defines exactly the monad that we need, based on IO.
+All of the files in the Language/Inferno/M/ subdirectory are specialized to this Monad.
+It could be changed to ST by editing SolverM.hs.

 * Haskell's lack of functors means that I had to resort to type parameterization throughout the library.
-That means that the interface types of the solver are quite hideous.
+That means that the interface types of the solver are parameterized by the input and output types.
   Insead of

         exist :: (Variable -> Co a) -> Co (t, a)

-  I had to index unification variables by `m` the monad that stores their state, (and can generate fresh ones when needed) and `s` the shallow structure that we need for unification.
-As coercions are about variables, that type is also parameterized by those two types.
+  we have:

-        exist :: forall m t a.
-(MonadFresh m, MonadRef m, Traversable (Src t)) => (Var m (Src t) -> m (Co m t a)) -> m (Co m t (t,a))
+        exist :: forall t a.
+(Output t) =>
+         (Var (Src t) -> M (Co t a)) -> M (Co t (t,a))

-  I used type families instead of functional dependencies, so at least this function has 3 type arguments instead of 5.
+  I used type families instead of functional dependencies, so at least this function has 2 type arguments instead of 3.

 * Bugs in the example code are very hard to debug!
 I spent much time trying to track down an error in my ZipM instance.